craftzcode/create-craftzcode/README-Old.md

         export default config;
         ```
       - Inside the same `config/tailwind-config` folder, create a file named `style.css` and copy and paste the content of `globals.css` in the existing next.js project with a latest shadcn and add also this `@source '../../packages/ui';` to include the shadcn shared config in `packages/ui`.
+      - Add `"@craftzcode/tailwind-config": "*"` in the `devDependencies` of `package.json` where web apps are you currently working on it.
+      - Add `@import "@craftzcode/tailwind-config/style.css";` in the `globals.css` where web apps are you currently working on it.
       - GIT COMMIT: `git commit -m "chore(tailwind): add shared tailwind css config for all workspaces"`

     - Setup shared shadcn-ui
       - Delete all files inside the `packages/ui/src/components` folder to prepare for shadcn-ui’s generated components.
       - Replace the contents of `packages/ui/package.json` with the following code.
         ```json
         {
           "name": "@craftzcode/ui",